AudioBand/AudioBand/docfx/audioband/development/project-layout.md

 ```

 ## Message bus
 Under the `Messages` folder there is a simple `IMessageBus` interface.
-Messages are used sparingly for communicating between the settings window <-> toolbar and between view models.
+Messages are used sparingly for communicating between the Settings Window <-> Toolbar and between ViewModels.

 ## Other
 ### Dpi